TIME Person of the Year 2017: The Silence Breakers

 The movement—and fallout—quickly spread around the world.
 Michael Fallon, Britain's Defense Secretary, quit the Cabinet after journalist Jane Merrick revealed that he had "lunged" at her in 2003, when she was a 29-year-old reporter.
 In France, women took to the streets chanting not only "Me too" but also "Balance ton porc," which translates roughly to "Expose your pig," a hashtag conceived by French journalist Sandra Muller.
 In the week after #MeToo first surfaced, versions of it swept through 85 countries, from India, where the struggle against harassment and assault had already become a national debate in recent years, to the Middle East, Asia and parts in between.

-Lindsey Meyer31Entrepreneur
+Lindsay Meyer31Entrepreneur

 Meyer says that Justin Caldbeck, a venture capitalist who invested in her first company, harassed her.
 After six other women reported harassment by Caldbeck, he resigned from his firm.